elastic/opentelemetry/docs/collector-components.md

-# Elastic OpenTelemetry Collector components
+# Elastic Distribution for OpenTelemetry Collector components

 The OpenTelemetry Collector uses the following components to receive, process, and export telemetry data: